StellarisChain/stellaris-wallet/README.md

         <summary>Expand</summary>

         *Note: If a wallet is encrypted, be sure to specify the password for it.*
-        * Sends 100 Denaro to a recipient using an address associated with a wallet:
+        * Sends 100 Stellaris to a recipient using an address associated with a wallet:
             ```bash
             python3 wallet_client.py send -amount=100 from -wallet=wallet.json -address=DuxRWZXZSeuWGmjTJ99GH5Yj5ri4kVy55MGFAL74wZcW4 to DwpnwDyCTEXP4q7fLRzo4vwQvGoGuDKxikpCHB9BwSiMA
             ```
-        * Sends 100 Denaro to a recipient using the priate key associated with a Denaro address:
+        * Sends 100 Stellaris to a recipient using the priate key associated with a Stellaris address:

             *Private keys should be in hexdecimal format and are generally 64 characters in length.
 It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.*